bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 - Notebook modules do not "build on each other" from a programming dependency; only from a concept dependency.
 Therefore, you can jump in and modify as needed
 - Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact

-## Requirements To Run & Modify - Interactive Notebooks
+## Requirements for Interactive Decision Notebooks

-1. VS Code running on your local workstation or VSCode with GitHub CodeSpaces or Azure Machine Learning Notebooks
+1. VS Code running on your local workstation or VSCode with GitHub CodeSpaces or Azure Machine Learning Notebooks.
 2. Install .NET 9.x SDK: https://dotnet.microsoft.com/en-us/download/dotnet/9.0
 3. Polyglot Notebook extension running in VS Code, which allows you to execute .NET program
 <img width ="600px" src="https://user-images.githubusercontent.com/547415/224161370-1c628967-ae0e-42b2-9c64-e3c1d7756f0b.png">